hanwenzhu/LeanHammer-training/README.md

 # LeanHammer Training

+This is the training script for a transformer-based premise selector, developed as part of [LeanHammer](https://github.com/JOSHCLUNE/LeanHammer).

 ## Training data preparation

 To extract data, use the [`hammer` branch of ntp-toolkit](https://github.com/cmu-l3/ntp-toolkit/tree/hammer).
 Please follow the instructions at the start of README.md.